bzon/docker-jboss/jboss-liferay/6.4.0-GA/README.md

 # Building your own Docker Image

 This image will be built on top of a base Jboss image `bzon/jboss-eap:6.4.0-ga` from Docker hub.
-For more information about this build, please see [My Jboss EAP 6.4.0 Docker Project](https://github.com/bzon/docker-jboss/tree/master/jboss-eap-6.4)
+For more information about this build, please see [My Jboss EAP 6.4.0 Docker Project](https://github.com/bzon/docker-jboss/tree/master/jboss-eap-6.4).

 ##### Requirements

 The following resources should be placed according to its Location from the table below.
-All of the artifacts should be present under the `resources/installers` directory
+All of the artifacts should be present under the `resources/installers` directory.

 Artifact | Download from
 ------------ | -------------